 A printed hard copies of the presentation (6 slide handout or equivalent) to the TA and the professor at the beginning of class.

-The presentations should add depth to course with pertinent information on future developments that will benefit your classmates.
-The current articles you choose should provide your audience new knowledge about the potential populations that different organizations may serve in the rapidly evolving healthcare landscape.
-External links for specific information (e.g., APA instructions, Power of 3 instructions, video tutorials) and rubrics will be loaded in Canvas for each assignment.
+The presentations will be evaluated in accordance with a rubric posted online.
+The presentation should be less than 20 minutes (including a metacognition format question and answer period).
+Your presentation should add depth to course with pertinent information on future developments that will benefit your classmates.
+The current articles you choose should provide your audience new knowledge about the potential populations their organizations may serve in the rapidly evolving healthcare landscape.
+The grade for the presentation will be given to each member of the team.